Weeks-UNC/RingMapper/README.md

 by ShapeMapper2 using the --output-parsed flag.
 See the ShapeMapper2 documentation for further information regarding alignment and processing options.

+Following the release of ShapeMapper2.3 RingMapper may now be used to compute N1/3-N7 and N7-N7 RINGs in addition to traditional N1/3-N1/3 RINGs.
+See the section titled "RingMapper Usage for N7" below.
+Note - PairMapper not currently tested for compatibility with N7 functionality.

 RING and PAIR-MaP data can be visualized using the arcPlot plotting tool, available at https://github.com/Weeks-UNC/arcPlot